nonprofitmba/jpberriz.net/_posts/2021-07-10-the-mission-is-cultural-change.md

 I also want to change the culture around justice.
 I want law and justice practitioners to approach their work as system designers.
 I believe that this will create fairer outcomes.

 I also forget often how powerful a dominant culture can be.
-So often I am surprised and frustrated to find resistance where I needed support.
+So often I am surprised and frustrated to find resistance where I expected support.